MGheini/box-office/README.md

 Created for the project of systems analysis and design course

 @mozhdeh: if you remember more admin (mandatory) functionalities, please add below.
-AND I think we better have a new app for it: 'admin'
 ------------------------------------------------------------------------------------

 PhaseTwo